UUDigitalHumanitieslab/microcontact/README.md

 For production use, copy `microcontact/settings.py` to a separate file.
 Put this file elsewhere in the filesystem under restrictive access rights, then modify its contents.
 There are many settings that need to be overridden because of security considerations; please see the comments.

 In either case, set the environment variable `DJANGO_SETTINGS_MODULE` to the path to your customized settings module in order to use it.
 For documentation, see the [Django documentation on settings][1].
+When using virtualenvwrapper this export can be set in the [postactivate hook][23].
 Google Maps API key
 -------------------
 You need to obtain an API key for Google Maps in order for the frontend application to work.
 Save the key (with nothing else) in a file named `.gmapikey` in the project root directory.
 This file is ignored by Git.